Fiddle-N/python-first-project-setup/README.md

 ## Intro
 *Simple Script Paradise Island.*

-Every Python programmer starts out their Python journey here - simple one-file scripts written purely in Python, using only the packages present in the Python Standard Library.
+Every Python programmer starts out their Python journey here - writing simple one-file scripts written purely in Python, using only the packages present in the Python Standard Library.

 In Paradise Island, everything is perfect.
-The weather is a balmy 20C/77F with clear skies all day every day.
-You sip your pina-colada upon the beach, with nary a worry in your mind, enjoying the occasional gentle sea breeze and a dip in the sea.
+The weather is a balmy 20°C/77°F with clear skies all day every day.
+You sip your pina-colada upon the beach, with nary a worry in your mind, enjoying the occasional gentle sea breeze and a dip in the ocean.

 Some stay here longer than others.
 Those learning programming for the first time will enjoy a longer stay than those who come learning Python as an additional language.